Chapter 8. The Economy since 1920

 Nova Scotia’s industrial leadership in coal and steel production also began to suffer after the Great War.
 Demand for steel was down in peacetime; there was a postwar surplus of shipping capacity, and the railroad-building sector on which the industry was founded was no longer crying out for rails and rolling stock.
 Jobs in the sector fell by 85% between 1919 and 1921.[2]
 Coal output shrank as a consequence, and was further hit by competition from natural gas and oil as home-heating fuels, and by electricity as a fuel for lighting.
 Employment levels in Cape Breton’s industrial hubs began a long-term decline, which affected the province and the Atlantic region as a whole.

 A large part of the Atlantic economic crisis was structural.
 The industrial economy of Nova Scotia was geared toward large corporate consumers during wartime, such as railways and government.
-This was much closer to a than a .
+This was much closer to a command-led than a demand-led economy.
 The same could be said of the fisheries that produced tons of material purchased for processing elsewhere.
 Local urban markets were very small compared to the many cities of central Canada.
 Even Halifax, hit hard by the 1917 harbour explosion, slipped out of the list of the top 10 largest cities in 1921.
 Thus, local demand for manufactured consumer goods was negligible, and shipping costs to central Canadian markets (especially in the face of iniquitous freight rates) made a transition to consumer manufacturing nonviable without subsidy.

 Regional sentiment also was bitter at the apparent advantages Ontario and Quebec had horded for themselves.
 By annexing large chunks of what had been Rupert’s Land, the two provinces achieved their current shape and access to a multitude of natural resources.
 Likewise Manitoba and the two new prairie provinces had been gifted with large chunks of the North West Territories.
 Nothing similar came the way of the Maritimers who were obliged to work with the resources they had to hand in 1867.